 "Everything's closed," she said dolefully.
 "Sorry," and sat down next to Emma.

 When the announcement for the local train to Djurås, Gagnet and Leksand was made, everyone was half asleep making the embarkation more like a sleep walk.
-They made for the train and collaped into their seats.
+They made for the train and collaped onto their seats.
 Isabel and the two children were at the opposite end of the little one-carriage electric train and did not see Jenny's party.

 Nobody spoke on the train, not even the locals, save the conductor who walked up and down the aisle each time people boarded and asked to see their tickets.